 *Marker is missing in the THC Atlas but is on site at Three Rivers High School.
 Request submitted to THC for restoring marker in atlas has been made.

+Final Marker awards come from the Texas Historical Commission, but applications must first flow through from the local chc, in this case - LOCHC and then the county commissioner's court.
 For those who wish to nominate a property, subject or cemetery for a future marker, notify the webmaster through "Contact Us" on this site, and the marker chair or someone on the marker committee will help you through the steps necessary to bring the desired marker into the process.
 Completed nomination forms require only a one hundred dollar application fee sent to the THC not the LOCHC.
 Money for individually sponsored markers does not flow through the Live Oak County Historical Commission or the County.
 All marker sponsor funds transfer immediately from the marker sponsor to the THC.

 The Honorable Jim Huff, County Judge for Live Oak County, welcomes you to the Live Oak County Historical Commission (LOCHC) Website.
 The Live Oak County Historical Commission is an arm of the Live Oak County Commissioners' Court; appointees are selected at the beginning of odd numbered years and serve two year terms.
 Judge Huff and the Live Oak County Commissioners support and approve actions of the LOCHC in coordination with the Texas Historical Commission (THC).